A refinement of Heath-Brown's theorem on quadratic forms: The term: case

 \subsection{Estimate for $J_0$}

-In this section we restrict ourselves for the case when the determinant $\det A$ is a square of an integer, so in particular $\eta(0)=1$.
+Argument in this section is related to Section~13 of \cite{HB}.
+Here we restrict ourselves for the case when the determinant $\det A$ is a square of an integer, so in particular $\eta(0)=1$.
 We use this specification only in the proof of Lemma~\ref{l:I_B-4}, when applying Lemma~\ref{l:31}.
 The case of non-square determinant is easier and can be obtained similarly, using the second assertion of Lemma~\ref{l:31}.

 \begin{proposition}\lbl{l:n(0)-4} Assume that the determinant $\det A$ is a square of an integer.
 Then for any $0<\eps<1/5$,

 \end{proposition} {\it Proof.} To establish Proposition~\ref{l:n(0)-4} we write $J_0$ in the form \eqref{eq:n(0)=}, $J_0=J^+_0+J^-_0$, where